 - Transarterial chemoembolization (TACE): This procedure is like TAE except an anticancer drug is also given.
 The procedure can be done by attaching the anticancer drug to small beads that are injected into the hepatic artery or by injecting the anticancer drug through the catheter into the hepatic artery and then injecting the substance to block the hepatic artery.
 Most of the anticancer drug is trapped near the tumor and only a small amount of the drug reaches other parts of the body.
 This type of treatment is also called chemoembolization.

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
-Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Targeted therapies used to treat advanced liver cancer include the following:

-To learn more about targeted therapy and its side effects, see Targeted Cancer Therapies.
+To learn more about targeted therapy and its side effects, see Targeted Therapy to Treat Cancer.

 Immunotherapy is a treatment that uses the patient's immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body's natural defenses against cancer.

 Immune checkpoint inhibitors are a type of immunotherapy.
 Immune checkpoint inhibitors that may be used to treat liver cancer include the following:

 External radiation therapy uses a machine outside the body to send high-energy x-rays or other types of radiation toward the area of the body with cancer.
 Radiation is given in a series of treatments to allow healthy cells to recover and to make radiation more effective.
 The number of treatments is based on details about the cancer, such as the size and location of the tumor.
 Certain ways of giving external radiation therapy can help keep radiation from damaging nearby healthy tissue: